-- Continue to build our platform by entering into new partnerships and advancing our currently-partnered programs.
-We have active partnerships in a diverse range of therapeutic areas and geographies.
-Our partners include global pharmaceutical companies, such as Sanofi group and Daiichi Sankyo, as well as two pharmaceutical companies based in India, Zydus Cadila and Stelis Biopharma.
+We have active partnerships across a diverse range of therapeutic areas and geographies.
+Our partners include global pharmaceutical companies, such as AstraZeneca, Seattle Genetics and Servier.
 Together with these partners, we intend to advance multiple drug candidates through preclinical and clinical studies.
-As we continue to improve on the Anticalin platform technology, we will continue to engage with new pharmaceutical partners that want to combine their disease and target know-how with our ability to generate highly differentiated Anticalin drug candidates.
+As we continue to advance the Anticalin platform technology, we will continue to consider entering additional collaborations with partners that want to combine their disease and target know-how with our ability to generate highly differentiated next-generation Anticalin therapeutic protein drug candidates.